-Whoopi Goldberg Seriously Concerned About Her Health As Month-Long Hiatus From ‘The View Continues’
+Whoopi Goldberg Fans Seriously Concerned About Her Health As Month-Long Hiatus From ‘The View’ Continues

-For several years, Whoopi Goldberg has been a fan-favorite on The View but for the last month, the famed actress/talk show host has been noticeably absent from the platform.
-In fact, it’s been so long since fans have seen Whoopi Goldberg, many fans of The View are becoming very concerned.
+For several years, Whoopi Goldberg has been a fan-favorite on The View, but for the last month, the famed actress/talk show host has been noticeably absent from the platform.
+In fact, it’s been so long since fans have seen Whoopi Goldberg that many fans of The View are becoming very concerned.
 Now, the show has finally shared an update about Whoopi’s health.

 According to The Jasmine Brand, Whoopi Goldberg is still recovering following complications of pneumonia.
 Her replacement Joy Behar shared details about her condition during the last week of February.
-Initially, there were rumors that Whoopi would be hosting the 2019 Oscars, but Joy refuted those rumors confirming the show’s head moderator was actually battling pneumonia.
+Initially, there were rumors that Whoopi would be hosting the 2019 Oscars, but Joy refuted those rumors, confirming that the show’s head moderator was actually battling pneumonia.

 “She’s actually recovering from pneumonia.
 That’s what she had.
 It’s a serious thing,” Joy said.
 “She’s not really even well enough to host this show right now, much less the Oscars.
 I saw her last night and she’s very funny still and we had big laughs.
 She’s getting there.”